numalariamodeling/FE-2023-examples/README.md

 ```

 3. Modifying configs
     - We also often want to modify some of the [config parameters](https://docs.idmod.org/projects/emod-malaria/en/latest/parameter-configuration.html) that control things like the within-host model, vectors, and simulation setup.
 In `example_run.py` we set the malaria team defaults using `config = conf.set_team_defaults(config, manifest)`, but we can also specify individual parameters like we did with the climate file names.
 Let's start with some simple things like adding setting the `Simulation_Duration` (how long the simulation should run in days) and the `Run_Number` (the random seed for the simulation) in `set_param_fn()`.
-Both of these can be done directly by referencing them as `config.parameters.<param_name>` and setting them equal to the desired value.
+Both of these can be done directly by referencing them as `config.parameters.<param_name>` and setting them to the desired value.
 The team typically uses a structure of `sim_years*365` with sim_years defined globally, at the top of the script beneath all imports, to set the duration.
-    - Set the duration to 1 year and the run number to any number of your choosing.
+    - Set the duration to 1 year and the run number to any number of your choosing
+        - *NOTE: this run number value is just the random seed value, NOT the number of stochastic realizations to run.*
     - Next, we'll add some mosquito species.
 There is a specific function for this, `add_species()` in emodpy_malaria malaria config.
 Try adding *A. gambiae*, *A. arabiensis*, and *A. funestus* to your config file:

 ```py